AirPlay: Reverse engineering

 When the protocol was known as AirTunes, it was reverse-engineered by Jon Lech Johansen in 2008.

 On April 8, 2011, James Laird reverse-engineered and released the private key used by the Apple AirPort Express to decrypt incoming audio streams.
 The release of this key means that third-party software and devices modified to use the key will be able to decrypt and play back or store AirPlay streams.
 Laird released ShairPort as an example of an audio-only software receiver implementation of AirPlay.
 Soon more followed and in 2012 the first AirPlay audio and video receiver for PC came with a product called AirServer.

-An open-source AirPlay mirroring server (receiver) known as RPiPlay is available for the Raspberry Pi and Desktop Linux operating systems.
+An open-source AirPlay screen mirroring server (receiver) known as RPiPlay is available for the Raspberry Pi and Desktop Linux operating systems.
 The author describes it as being based on dsafa22's Android mirroring server, which was in turn based on Juho Vähä-Herttua's ShairPlay.
+For AirPlay screen/video transmission from Linux, doubletake is an open-source sender implementing the AirPlay mirroring protocol.

-With Shairport Sync, there is an implementation that supports AirPlay and parts of AirPlay 2 that runs on Linux and FreeBSD and works well on embedded devices such as Raspberry Pis or OpenWrt-powered routers.
+With Shairport Sync, there is an audio server/receiver that supports AirPlay and parts of AirPlay 2 that runs on Linux and FreeBSD and works well on embedded devices such as Raspberry Pis or OpenWrt-powered routers.
+Audio transmission to AirPlay receivers can be achieved through software implementations such as the PulseAudio, PipeWire and GStreamer RAOP modules, which provide support for Apple's Remote Audio Output Protocol (RAOP).